-- 1. Are expected to live/return to an LMIC for a minimum of 9 months after completion of their studies supported by the global academy. - 2.
-Will have sought an agreement from their current line manager, which states the level of support from their institution, to apply to the global academy. - 3.
-If self-nominated, candidate must demonstrate support from an institution in LMIC willing to engage with him/her upon satisfactory completion of their studies to thereby contribute to capacity building activities for acute poisoning.
+- 1. Will have sought an agreement from their current line manager, which states the level of support from their institution, to apply to the global academy. - 2.
+Demonstrate support from an institution in LMIC willing to engage with him/her upon satisfactory completion of their studies to thereby contribute to capacity building activities for acute poisoning.